genesys/bold360-mobile-docs-android/IntroductionAndroid.md

 # Android SDK Overview

-*If you're a bold360ai customer, please contact your bold360ai Customer Success Manager to help facilitate the use of this component.*
+*If you're a Bold customer, please contact your Bold Customer Success Manager to help facilitate the use of this component.*

-**bold360ai's Mobile SDK for Android** is a native Android SDK, which means that the SDK was developed specifically for Android devices.
-This ensures that native application can interact with and take advantage of Android operating system features and related software.
+**Bold Mobile SDK for Android** is a native Android SDK, and was developed specifically for Android devices.
+This ensures that native application can interact with and take advantage of Android operating system features software.

 ## Features

-* Create conversations from your app.
+* Create and start chats from your app.
-* Bot Integration.
+* Bot AI chats integration.
-* Live Agent Integration.
+* Live Agent chats integration.
+* Bot AI to Live chats integration.

 ### Intended Audience

-This guide assumes that you have the necessary Java or Kotlin and Android development skills to build and compile advanced Android applications using Android Studio.
+This guide assumes that you have the necessary Java / Kotlin and Android development skills to build and compile advanced Android applications using Android Studio.